 Maine’s 2nd District set a record for the most spending in a House race in state history in 2018, and is likely to be expensive again in 2020.

 The Senate campaign kicked into full swing after Gideon’s decisive primary victory on July 14.
 But the Freeport Democrat and Collins were campaigning against each other for months even before that.
-Gideon, who has made campaign finance reform a key plank of her campaign, has raised a record $24 million, while Collins has raised more than $16 million.
-Both have already spent roughly three quarters of that money.
+Gideon, who has made campaign finance reform a key plank of her campaign, has raised about $69 million, while Collins has raised $25 million.

 Unenrolled candidates Lisa Savage and Max Linn will also be on the ballot alongside Collins and Gideon.
-Savage has raised more than $67,000, while Linn has yet to report any spending to the Federal Election Commission.
+Savage has raised more than $150,000, while Linn has self-funded his campaign to a tune of $465,000.

 Candidates raise money from a variety of different sources.